Lena Khan

-Lena Khan is a film director and writer.
-She co-wrote and directed The Tiger Hunter (2016) and directed the Disney+ movie Flora & Ulysses (2021).
+Lena Khan is a film director, producer, and writer.

 Early life and career

 Khan was born in Canada to Indian parents.
 Khan grew up in Rancho Cucamonga, California before graduating from UCLA's film school.
 She is a Muslim.
 Khan has also written and directed short films.
 Her directorial debut was The Tiger Hunter, a film partially based on her grandfather who was a tiger hunter.
 Her second film, Flora & Ulysses, was released in February 2021.'
 Khan was on the 2020 Alice Initiative's "List of Emerging Female Directors".

+Khan directed Best of the Best, which was released on Netflix in 2026.